SAS Institute

-SAS Institute (or SAS, pronounced "sass") is an American multinational developer of analytics software based in Cary, North Carolina.
+SAS Institute Inc. (dba SAS /sæs/) is an American multinational developer of analytics and artificial intelligence software based in Cary, North Carolina.
 SAS develops and markets a suite of analytics software (also called SAS), which helps access, manage, analyze and report on data to aid in decision-making.
-The company is the world's largest privately held software business and its software is used by most of the Fortune 500.

-SAS Institute started as a project at North Carolina State University to create a statistical analysis system (hence the proper name, Statistical Analysis System) that was originally used primarily by agricultural departments at universities in the late 1960s.
+SAS Institute started as a project at North Carolina State University to create a statistical analysis system.
+SAS originally stood for "Statistical Analysis System", though it is no longer considered an acronym.
+It was originally used primarily by agricultural departments at universities in the late 1960s.
 It became an independent, private business led by current CEO James Goodnight and three other project leaders from the university in 1976.

-SAS grew from $10 million in revenues in 1980 to $1.1 billion by 2000.
-In 1998 a larger proportion of these revenues were spent on research and development than at most other software companies; in 1997 these were more than double the industry average.
+SAS is one of the largest privately held software providers in the world, and the company's software is used by most of the Fortune 500 companies.
+The company's revenue grew from $10 million in 1980 to $3.2 billion in 2022.
+Historically, it has spent a notably higher proportion of its annual revenue on research and development than most other software companies.

 History

+1966–1979: Founding and early history

 The Statistical Analysis System (SAS) began as a project at North Carolina State University's agricultural department.
 It was originally led by Anthony James Barr in 1966, then joined by NCSU graduate student James Goodnight in 1967 and John Sall in 1973.
 In the early 1970s, the software was primarily leased to other agricultural departments in order to analyze the effect soil, weather and seed varieties had on crop yields.
 The project was funded by the National Institutes of Health and later by a coalition of university statistics programs called the University Statisticians of the Southern Experiment Stations.

-By 1976 the software had 100 customers and 300 people attended the first SAS user conference in Kissimmee, Florida, that year.
+By 1976, the software had 100 customers and that year, 300 people attended the first SAS user conference in Kissimmee, Florida.
 Goodnight, Barr, Sall and another early participant, Jane Helwig, founded SAS Institute Inc. as a private company on July 1, 1976, in offices across the street from the university.
 Barr and Helwig later sold their interest in the company.

-SAS' tradition of polling users for suggestions to improve the software through the SASWare Ballot was adopted during its first year of operation.
-Many of the company's employee perks, such as fresh fruit, reasonable work hours and free M&M's every Wednesday became part of the company's practices that first year.
+During its first year of operation, SAS adopted a tradition of polling users for suggestions to improve the software through the SASware Ballot.
+Many of the company's employee perks, such as fresh fruit, reasonable work hours and free M&M's every Wednesday became part of its practices that first year.
 In the late 1970s, the company established its first marketing department.